Moghees244/Moghees244/README.md

 ## Current Activities

-🛠️ **Projects:** Exploring ML and cybersecurity applications, my GitHub is a playground for projects.
-Feel free to check them out!
+🛠️ **Projects:** Exploring Red Teaming & Pentesting, my GitHub is a playground for projects.
+Here are my [notes](https://moghees-ahmad.gitbook.io/notes), feel free to check them out!

 🔭 **CTFs:** Catch me in the virtual trenches of Capture The Flag challenges.
 Always up for a friendly competition and collaborative problem-solving.